-There are several things to consider before you do anything to your doll, and most of them have to do with the doll's value.
+There are several things to consider before you do anything to your doll, and most of them have to do with the antique doll's value.
 Any repair will affect how much your doll is worth.
 For example, the repair could actually decrease a Madame Alexander dolls' value a great deal.

 Among the first guidelines in doll restoration is to do nothing to your doll that will decrease its value and compromise the authenticity.
 Extensive repairs can reduce value by anywhere from 25% to 50% or more.
 A badly broken doll is worth very little, a repaired doll is worth somewhat more, but the most valuable doll has little or no repairs.

 If you are repairing your antique doll simply because you want to, there's no problem.
 But if you want the doll to keep its value, you might do research prices on comparable dolls in the same condition are bringing.
 If you eventually sell your repaired doll, you must tell the buyer what was repaired or restored.

 Clothing is also a problem with dolls.
 Many collectors want dolls in their original clothing or at the very least, in replacement clothing from the doll's era.
 Even a doll with tattered clothing can be worth more than a doll in new, crisp reproduction clothing.
 Do not throw away any clothing, shoes, or other items from a badly damaged doll because these items can offer clues to finding the correct, contemporary clothing.